pdmosses/metaborg.github.io/docs/howtos/install-eclipse-plugin-manually.md

-# Install the Spoofax Eclipse Plugin
+# Install the Spoofax Eclipse Plugin Manually
 Perform a manual installation of the Spoofax plugin in [Eclipse 3.5][1] or newer.

 1. In Eclipse, go to menu _Help_ --> _Install New Software_.